 Most cats prefer finely granulated litter; this is less coarse on their sensitive paws.

-Pour litter into the box so the bottom is covered with an even layer of 2 to 3 inches of litter.
+Pour litter into the box, so the bottom is covered with an even layer of 2 to 3 inches of litter.
 If your cat is a “digger,” he might prefer a deeper litter cover, and you could go up to 4 or 5 inches.
 Again, experiment until you reach the right height.

 Make sure to place the litter box in a private and quiet but easily accessible area.
 Cats can get quite nervous about noises in their surrounding while relieving themselves.
 Also, do not place the little box near heating elements (like the dryer), as the heat will “activate” the odour.

 The type of scoop you’re going to use depends on the litter.
-Ensure the holes are big enough to let clean litter particles through while still holding the soiled litter.
+Ensure the holes are big enough to let clean litter particles through while holding the soiled litter.

 You will have to clean out and replace all the litter regularly.
 How often you need to do this depends on the type of litter and how clean you can keep it with the daily scooping.
-The general rule of thumb is to remove all the litter as soon as it is discolored and starts smelling.
+The general rule of thumb is to remove all the litter as soon as it is discoloured and starts smelling.

 Empty the entire contents of the litter box into a sturdy plastic bag and tie it off well.
-Dispose of as soon as possible.
+Dispose of it as soon as possible.
 You should never try to flush all this litter, even if you have the flushable litter kind.
 Wash the litter box with dishwashing soap, hot water, and a dedicated sponge.
 Rinse thoroughly and let air dry or pat down with paper towels.